emsifa/Block/README.md

 Now code inside `component` will transformed into `slot` variable, and code inside `slot('title')` will transformed into `title` variable.

-> You can pass array view data as second argument in `component` method.

 #### Extending with Data